-This seminar gives an introduction into the scope, key concepts and current challenges of human resource (HR) management in a public sector context.
-It provides an understanding of human resource management both from a legal and a social skills perspective, with a specific focus on current efforts to modernise HRM and make government work more attractive.
+This seminar provides an introduction to the scope, key concepts and current challenges of people management in a public sector context.
+It provides an understanding of human resource management from a social skills perspective, with a specific focus on current efforts to modernise HRM and make government work more attractive.

 Participants learn to understand human resource management policies and techniques and how they are related to organisational performance.
-The course gives an overview of various HR functions and issues such as job analysis, job profiles, recruitment and selection, motivation, performance appraisals and training and development.
+The course gives a systematic overview of key HR functions and issues such as job analysis, job profiles, recruitment and selection, motivation, performance appraisals and training and development.
 Specific techniques with regard to HR planning, talent management, recruitment and performance appraisal will be discussed from an applied perspective and from different viewpoints, in order to develop a better understanding of how to implement them successfully in the public sector.

-Upon completing the course, participants are able to understand the strengths and weaknesses of an organisation’s HR management policies and practices, and to develop specific recommendations for moving the organisation towards a more effective human resource management.
+Upon completing the course, participants are able to understand the strengths and weaknesses of an organisation’s people management policies and practices, and to develop specific recommendations for moving the organisation towards more effective human resource management.

 This seminar is offered in the open enrolment programme and as part of the Executive MPA programme.

 It can also be completed as part of the

 - Certificate in Leadership and Management

 - Certificate in Management in the Public Sector

 All seminars can be customised for organisational clients.
 Learn more.